 \end{openproblem}

 \item \begin{openproblem} \textbf{Inconsistencies in local-to-global algorithms}.
-Independence-based algorithms using the local-to-global strategy decompose the problem of learning a complete independence structure with $n$ variables into $n$ independent Markov blanket learning problems.
-On a second step these algorithms piece-together all the learned Markov blankets into a global structure using an ``OR rule''.
-Insufficient data may result in incorrect learning of Markov blankets, with conflicts in their decision on edge inclusion when, for two variables $X$ and $Y$, $X$ is in the blanket of $Y$, but $Y$ is not in the blanket of $X$.
-In such cases the ``OR rule'' always decides to add the edge, making mistakes when such edge does not exist.
+Independence-based algorithms using the local-to-global strategy (e.g., GSMN and variants) decompose the problem of learning a complete independence structure with $n$ variables into $n$ independent Markov blanket learning problems.
+On a second step, these algorithms piece together all the learned Markov blankets into a global structure using an ``OR rule''.
+Insufficient data may result in incorrect learning of Markov blankets, with conflicts in their decision on edge inclusion when, for two variables $X$ and $Y$, $X$ is found to be in the blanket of $Y$, but $Y$ is found not to be in the blanket of $X$.
+In such cases, the ``OR rule'' always decides to add the edge, making mistakes when such edge does not exist.

 \end{openproblem}